Introduction

 geom_col(fill = af_colour_values["dark-blue"]) +

-Examples in the following sections build on this chart.
+Examples in the following sections iterate on this chart.

 Reducing space between chart and axis